Funding

 These services are intended to support investigator-led tasks with the goal of capacity building.
 We may reach out to applicants for additional information on data management service requirements at the application stage, given limited capacity for direct support.

-Pilot awardees can also connect with the CAFÉ mentoring network if relevant, though applicants are not required to do so.
+Pilot awardees can also connect with the CAFE mentoring network if relevant, though applicants are not required to do so.

-• At the end of each award, the CAFÉ pilot project PI will be required to submit a short summary of progress on the project and its findings, any publications or conference presentations, and applications for independent funding that resulted from the pilot project.
+At the end of each award, the CAFÉ pilot project PI will be required to submit a short summary of progress on the project and its findings, any publications or conference presentations, and applications for independent funding that resulted from the pilot project.
 Periodic updates from pilot awardees will be requested throughout the remaining CAFÉ period.
-PIs will also be invited to present their work at a CAFÉ-sponsored event, or if relevant and appropriate, to contribute generated data to the shared database being curated by the CAFÉ team.
-Any publications or presentations that result from the pilot project should acknowledge CAFÉ support with a statement that reads “This work was supported by a pilot award from the BUSPH-HSPH-CAFÉ, funded by NIH U24ES035309.”
+PIs will also be invited to present their work at a CAFE-sponsored event, or if relevant and appropriate, to contribute generated data to the shared database being curated by the CAFE team.
+Any publications or presentations that result from the pilot project should acknowledge CAFE support with a statement that reads “This work was supported by a pilot award from the BUSPH-HSPH-CAFE, funded by NIH U24ES035309.”